akikoo/one-web-boilerplate/README.md

     IE 6/7/8 browsers; alternatively, you can use this as non-responsive main stylesheet that simply includes modular stylesheets).

-main.scss and main-ie.scss are the main stylesheets that @import all the common styles.
+Scalable and Modular Architecture for CSS (SMACSS, http://smacss.com/) is used by default. main.scss and main-ie.scss are the main stylesheets that @import all the common styles.
 Note that styles are @import-ed only for development.
 For production, the build script inlines and minifies styles in the same order that you @import-ed them.
 Nice, eh?
 But keep in mind that you have to @import the core styles (see above) before anything else.

 If you need to overwrite common rules, or add new ones on a page level, you can do so by creating a new stylesheet in /webroot/assets/scss/pages.
 Page specific stylesheet